For a .pdf version of my CV, please click here.

 15. “When Do Middlemen Matter?
-Experimental Evidence on Corruption in India,” forthcoming, Governance.
+Experimental Evidence on Corruption in India,” 2018, Governance.

 14. “Whose Money, Whose Influence?
 Multi-level Politics and Campaign Finance in India.”
-Forthcoming in Devesh Kapur and Milan Vaishnav, Eds., The Costs of Democracy: Political Finance in India, Oxford University Press.
+2018 in Devesh Kapur and Milan Vaishnav, Eds., The Costs of Democracy: Political Finance in India, Oxford University Press.